 Under this mandatory registration scheme, mobility scooters, motorised electric wheelchairs, hoverboards and unicycles are excluded.
 E-bikes already have a different registration scheme which requires inspection of an authorised center.

-Here are 5 things you may have missed out.
+Here are 5 things you may have missed out on e-scooter registration:

 1) You must be 16 years to own an e-scooter